KPlaisance/MyReads/README.md

 ### Specification

-This project allowed me to use React.
-I used the provided starter code obtained from the Udacity repo.
-I also installed Yarn to install all dependancies.
-I used React-Router to be able to start the site on my local machine.
+This project allowed me to use React to build a functional web app.
+To get started I used the provided starter code obtained from the Udacity repo.
+I also installed Yarn to install all dependencies.
+I used React-Router as a backend server so that I could run the site on my local machine.

 I used a walkthrough by Ryan Waite and Udacity as reference with help figuring out how to setup the app.
 The link is on the Udacity walkthrough page: https://www.diigo.com/outliner/fkkvtl/Udacity-MyReads%3A-My-Reads%3A-Book-Tracking-App-Project-(project-%236)?key=4sfz2eik4g